sumeyraKoc/RescueRobot/README.md

 This section explains how to set up the development environment and run the software on a real Duckiebot.

-The project is organized into two main modules:
+The project is organized into three main modules:

 - **Perception** – responsible for detecting humans and processing visual information.
 - **Localization** – responsible for robot localization using ArUco markers and SLAM.
+- **Web Dashboard** – Receives data from the Duckiebot in real time and presents the robot's status and detection results through a user-friendly web interface.

 Follow the instructions below to prepare your environment, deploy the code, and run each module.